devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 1. **PocketBase Executable:** Downloads a single PocketBase executable (latest version by default) and stores it in a central location (`~/.pb-manager/bin/`).
 All managed instances use this single binary.
 2. **Instance Configuration:** Details about each managed PocketBase instance (name, domain, port, data directory, HTTPS settings, HTTP/2, max body size) are stored in a JSON file (`~/.pb-manager/instances.json`).
-3. **CLI Configuration:** Global settings for `pb-manager` itself, like default Certbot email and default PocketBase version for setup, are stored in `~/.pb-manager/cli-config.json`.
+3. **CLI Configuration:** Global settings for `pb-manager` itself, like default Certbot email, default PocketBase version for setup, and logging verbosity, are stored in `~/.pb-manager/cli-config.json`.
 4. **Data Isolation:** Each instance is given its own data directory under `~/.pb-manager/instances_data/`, ensuring that databases and files are kept separate.
 5. **PM2:** For each instance, `pb-manager` generates an entry in a PM2 ecosystem file (`~/.pb-manager/ecosystem.config.js`).
 PM2 is then used to run, monitor, and manage the lifecycle of these PocketBase processes.
 6. **Nginx:** When an instance is added, `pb-manager` generates a secure Nginx server block configuration file in `/etc/nginx/sites-available/` and creates a symbolic link in `/etc/nginx/sites-enabled/`.
 This configures Nginx to act as a reverse proxy, forwarding requests from a public domain to the instance's internal port, with optional HTTP/2 and upload size limit.